docker/cli/docs/reference/commandline/context_create.md

 $ docker context create --from existing-context my-context
 ```

-If the `--from` option is not set, the `context` is created from the current context:
+If the `--from` option isn't set, the `context` is created from the current context:

 ```console
 $ docker context create my-context